 Health Canada changing labels on controlled-release opioids

-Prescription pill bottle containing oxycodone and acetaminophen are shown in this June 20, 2012 photo.
+Prescription pill bottle containing oxycodone and acetaminophen are shown on June 20, 2012.
 (Graeme Roy / THE CANADIAN PRESS)

 The Canadian Press

 Last Updated Monday, August 18, 2014 1:53PM EDT